 Some essential oils cause allergic reactions or irritation in babies.
 You must read all the instructions very well before use and preferably perform a skin patch test before applying on a teething baby.

-As mentioned early, this oil should be diluted before use.
-For teething purpose too, dilute it with a base oil and then apply it to your baby’s jawline.
+As mentioned earlier, this oil should be diluted before use.
+For teething purpose, too, dilute it with a base oil and then apply it to your baby’s jawline.